jsc329/ammonitorwiki/19-scripts.md

 Here, we see that two scripts have been registered in this table.
-Thus, we expect to see “fetchRecordings.R” and “getSoundscape.R” stored in the “scripts” directory.
-(You will add these actual scripts later on in this chapter.)
+Thus, we expect to see “fetchRecordings.R” and “getSoundscape.R” stored in the **scripts** directory.
+You will add these scripts to the directory later on in this chapter.

 Before actually looking at the scripts, view the **scriptArgs** table
 definition: